-Stand Up & Learn™ is an educational program for kids aged 8–16 that is comprised of a series of lessons using video and interactive worksheets that engage students in creative writing, communication, and critical thinking as well as team and confidence building.
+Back by popular demand!
+Stand Up & Learn™ is an educational program for kids aged 12–16 (email if you’re on the cusp!) that is comprised of a series of lessons using video and interactive worksheets that engage students in creative writing, communication, and critical thinking as well as team and confidence building.
 Stand Up & Learn is the first stand-up comedy program developed for school-aged children, with an emphasis on writing comedic stories and bits.
 The program is currently being implemented with Nantucket students, The Gateway School in New York City, the Deveraux Glenholme School in Washington, Connecticut, and at the Cape Cod Conservatory.

 Program Details:

-- The performance will take place in the Barn on Friday, July 18 at 5pm (tickets will go on sale in late June)
+- The performance will take place in the Barn on Thursday, August 6 at 5pm.

-- The class size will be a maximum of 12 students ages 8 to 16 (minimum 5 to run).
+- The class size will be a maximum of 12 students ages 12 to 16 (email if you’re on the cusp!)
+Minimum 5 to run.

 More about Stand Up and Learn: